SAR Technology: 'Incident Commander V5' Software

 Hard-Wired Hub

-'Incident Commander' - Network Selection & SetupWireless Network
+Network Selection & SetupWireless Network

 Selecting a Network Configuration

-Two network configurations are recommended for optimum program performance:
+Three network configurations are recommended for optimum program performance:

-or_ball.gif (967 bytes)Environment 1: Windows 2000 Server in a client / server configuration.
+or_ball.gif (967 bytes)Environment 2: Windows 2000, 2003 or 2008 Server in a client / server configuration.

 Summary

-This desktop configuration did not exhibit any noticeable issues surrounding Incident Commander and it’s use on a true server platform.
+This desktop configuration did not exhibit any noticeable issues surrounding Incident Commander Pro and it’s use on a true server platform.
 This configuration was also tested with Windows 2003 Server installed on a laptop with some measurable performance increases, especially with some of the new features inherent in this latest release of the server operating system.
-The Windows 2003 Server server-based network configuration provided the highest speed and by far the most stable network environment.

 Setting up a Network System